IIIF/cookbook-recipes/recipe/0011-book-3-behavior/index.md

 This Manifest represents an Ethiopic accordion book with a continuous layout running left-to-right.
 It has four images that, when using the `"behavior": "continuous"` property, will display as a single continuous image in the viewer.

-_Note: The `"behavior": "continuous"` property currently has no noticeable effect in Universal Viewer.
-(Should we keep the UV link or remove it?)_

-{% include manifest_links.html viewers="UV, Mirador" manifest="manifest-continuous.json" %}
+{% include manifest_links.html viewers="Mirador" manifest="manifest-continuous.json" %}

 {% include jsonviewer.html src="manifest-continuous.json" config='data-line="10-12"' %}